 Get an Aggressive Houston Divorce Attorney in Your Corner

 Who you hire to handle your divorce is perhaps the most important decision you’ll make during the whole process.
 It’s vital that you hire a respectful attorney with a strong legal background.
-Someone who can craft you the best possible case and ensure you fair treatment in court.
+Someone who can craft you the best possible case and ensure your fair treatment in court.

 As the divorce attorney for Thiessen Law Firm, Taly Thiessen knows how to build an effective courtroom strategy to protect the things that matter most to her clients.
 Just because the marriage didn’t go right doesn’t mean your assets should be destroyed in the process.
-If you’re ready to file for divorce, contact Taly today to schedule your free consultation.
+If you’re ready to file for divorce, contact Taly today to schedule your consultation.